Alessandro-Mezzogori/TGDL/specification/TGDL_specification.md

 - comments: a comment is everything till the end of line character from the double slash characters `\\`
   - they are ignored and are only for informing, documenting or in general leaving messages inside the code
 # Types

+## Object type
+the object type is the base type of all the types in the language, you can always upcast (cast to object) to the object type it has no attached functionality other than being used to have a simpler way to use one argument for different possible type. to go back to the orignal type from the object type a downcast must be performed.

 ## Predefined types
 TGDL supports a small set of predefined types for simplicity and ease of use for non skilled users.